blinds52/odata/minutes/odata-meeting-34_on-20130425_26-F2F-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

-ODATA-339:
+ODATA-323:
-: "$inlinecount and $count, do we need both?
-Could we use $count in select clause as well?" [components: OData Protocol, OData ABNF Construction Rules] is **Resolved** with no objections.
+: "InlineCount should just be boolean" [components: OData Protocol, OData ABNF Construction Rules] is **Resolved** with no objections.

 ### 4.4 JSON Formatting Issues: